mtagius/prisoner-s-dilemma/README.md

 "Each person ought to do whatever will best promote his or her own interests"

 ## The Social Contract Theory
-"The right thing to do is to follow te rules that rational, self-interested people would agree to follow for their mutual benefit"
+"The right thing to do is to follow the rules that rational, self-interested people would agree to follow for their mutual benefit"